 Undergraduate or Taught Postgraduate?

-We would recommend EndNote online via the Web of Science as it has all the functionality you need to store and use references, plus customised styles.
+We would recommend EndNote online connected to the University as it has all the functionality you need to store and use references, plus customised styles.
 It can be accessed from anywhere at any time.
 And it is free!

 Research Postgraduate or Staff?